Microsoft reports $36.9 billion in Q2 2020 revenue: Azure up 62%, Surface up 6%, and LinkedIn up 24%

 Microsoft Office continues to be a cash cow for the company, with the pivot to an Office 365 subscription business largely deemed a success.
 Thirty-seven million consumer subscribers of Office 365 is significant, but it still pales in comparison to the enterprise side.
 In fact, in the previous quarter, Microsoft passed 200 million monthly active Office 365 business users (up from 180 million).

 Windows also saw big gains, which is rare but not surprising.
-A big driver was Microsoft endind support for Windows 7 on January 14, 2020.
+A big driver was Microsoft ending support for Windows 7 on January 14, 2020.
 Businesses were well aware of this deadline, resulting in last-minute upgrades and PC shipment growth for the end-of-year quarter.
 Indeed, Microsoft cited end of Windows 7 support and the resulting “healthy Windows 10 demand.”

 LinkedIn, Surface, and Gaming